beakbahama/log/docs/stress.md

 - **"How to Talk So Kids Will Listen & Listen So Kids Will Talk" by Adele Faber and Elaine Mazlish**: Adele and Elaine, while primarily focused on parent-child communication, offer universal communication strategies that are essential for mitigating interpersonal stress and conflicts.
 The techniques discussed are particularly useful in preventing the development of stress damage in children and improving interactions across all age groups.

 - **"For Your Own Good: Hidden Cruelty in Child-Rearing and the Roots of Violence" by Alice Miller**: Alice examines the destructive impact of abusive child-rearing practices, which are often overlooked or normalized.
 Understanding these early experiences is key to comprehending the origins of behaviors that contribute to stress damage, and her insights help reveal how these patterns propagate violence and stress within society.

+## Updates
+> Significant updates are listed below, minor tweaks can be found in the git history.
+All dates in YYYY-MM-DD format.
+- **2024-10-09**: Improved introduction and removed redundant section